 This antibody is shipped with its antigen FREE of charge!

-4-5.
-Anti-KCNQ4 Antibody, preincubated with the control peptide antigen.
+3,4.
+Anti-KCNQ4 Antibody, preincubated with the negative control antigen.

 The KCNQ (KV7) family of channels consists of five members (KCNQ1, KCNQ2, KCNQ3, KCNQ4 and KCNQ5).
 KCNQ channels commonly display activation at voltages close to neuronal resting membrane potentials and are regulated by G-protein coupled receptor (GPCR) signaling, notably by muscarinic receptors1.

 The KCNQ4 (KV7.4) encodes a protein of 695 amino acid residues.
 The homology with other members of the KCNQ family ranges from 37 to 44% at the amino acid level.
 KCNQ4 protein contains six domains that span the plasma membrane, and a P-loop domain which forms the K+-selective channel pore.
 The fourth transmembrane domain contains the voltage sensor, which is responsible for the electrically driven conformational change that leads to channel opening.
 Functional channels are formed by a tetrameric assembly of KCNQ4 subunits, typically in homotetrameric form, but heterotetrameric co-assembly of different members is allowed2.